-In fiscal year 2014, our Chairman of the Board received an annual retainer of \$100,000; and each of our non-employee directors received an annual retainer of \$30,000.
+In fiscal year 2015, our Chairman of the Board received an annual retainer of \$100,000; and each of our non-employee directors received an annual retainer of \$30,000.
 In addition, each member of the individual committees of the Board of Directors received the following retainers:

-Cha airman M ember
+Ch airman M lember

-Committee Re tainer Re tainer
+Committee Re etainer R etainer

 Audit \$ 30,000 \$ 10,000

 Quality Assurance and Compliance 30,000 6,000

-Special Investigation 12,000 4,500
+Special 12,000 4,500

 Nominating and Corporate Governance 5,000 1,500

 Compensation 5,000 2,500

 We do not compensate our non-employee directors other than for their service on our Board of Directors or its committees.
 Historically, we have compensated our non-employee board members based upon what we considered to be fair compensation.
 Compensation for board and committee service is now partially based upon relevant market data that we obtain by reviewing director compensation by public companies in the skilled nursing industry.
-To establish board compensation, our compensation committee reviews the published director compensation information of other skilled nursing companies, including National Healthcare Corporation, Kindred Healthcare, Inc., Five Star Quality Care, Inc., Amedisys, Inc., Brookdale Senior Living Inc., Capital Senior Living Corp. and Skilled Healthcare Group, Inc. Based on these reviews, the compensation committee sets its annual retainers for outside directors and the chairman of the board and retainers to the chairpersons of each committee at levels that we believe are comparable to the median cash compensation paid to directors of these companies and the cash compensation paid to directors of these companies of the board and who are not also serving as the chief executive officers of such companies.
-We have employed this methodology to set compensation for our non-employee directors for 2014.
+To establish board compensation, our compensation committee reviews the published director compensation information of other skilled nursing companies, including Capital Senior Living Corporation, Kindred Healthcare, Inc., Five Star Quality Care, Inc., Amedisys, Inc., Brookdale Senior Living Inc., and Genesis Healthcare, Inc. Based on these reviews, the compensation committee sets its annual retainers for outside directors and the chairman of the board and retainers to the chairpersons of each committee at levels that we believe are comparable to the median cash compensation paid to directors of these companies and the cash compensation payable to the chairman of our board is approximately equal to or less than the median cash compensation paid to the chairpersons of the boards of directors of these other companies who receive compensation for their role as chairpersons of the board and who are not also serving as the chief executive officers of such companies.
+We have employed this methodology to set compensation for our non-employee directors for 2015.

 Prior to completing our initial public offering in 2007, we made only two stock option grants to our non-employee directors, which vested immediately upon the grant date.
 Our 2007 Omnibus Incentive Plan contains an automatic stock grant program for our directors.
-Each nonemployee director first elected to a three-year term prior to March 1, 2012 received an automatic stock grant for 900 shares of common stock, on the date he or she was appointed, elected or re-elected (Automatic Stock Grant Program).
-In addition, on a quarterly basis, each non-employee director first elected to a three-year term prior to March 1, 2012 receives an automatic stock grant of 900 shares on the 15th day of the month subsequent to quarter end.
-Further, under the terms of our 2007 Omnibus Incentive Plan, each non-employee director first elected to a three-year term subsequent to March 1, 2012 receives a restricted stock grant of 750 shares on the 15th day of the month subsequent to quarter end, which vest over a three-year period, beginning with the first anniversary of the grant date.
+Each nonemployee director first elected to a three-year term prior to March 1, 2012 received an automatic stock grant for 1,800 shares of common stock on the 15th day of the month following each quarter end (Automatic Stock Grant Program).
+Starting in 2015, each non-employee director first elected prior to March 1, 2012 that is elected to a new three-year term will begin receiving an automatic stock grant of 1,500 shares on the 15th day of the month in each quarter after their current term expires and such shares shall vest over a three-year period, beginning with the first anniversary of the grant date.

+Further, under the terms of our 2007 Omnibus Incentive Plan, each non-employee director first elected to a three-year term subsequent to March 1, 2012 receives a quarterly restricted stock grant of 1,500 shares on the 15th day of the month subsequent to quarter end and such shares shall vest over a three-year period, beginning with the first anniversary of the grant date.
 Directors elected to fill less than a three-year term will receive a pro rata stock award.
-Starting in 2015, each non-employee director first elected prior to March 1, 2012 that is currently serving a three-year term will begin receiving an automatic stock grant of 750 shares on the 15th day of the receiver first elected prior to March 1, 2012 that is currently serving a three-year term will begin receiving an automatic stock grant of 750 shares on the 15th day of the receiver first elected prior to March 1, 2012 that is currently serving a three-year term will begin receiving an automatic stock grant of 750 shares on the 15th day of the server term, which vest over a three-year period, beginning with the first anniversary of the grant date.